MOSEK/octmosek/README.md

-# Welcome to the OctMOSEK project! =
+# Welcome to the OctMOSEK project!

+**This project is currently not under active developement..**

 ## Purpose
 The Octave-to-MOSEK Optimization Interface is designed to make the optimization facilities of [MOSEK](http://www.mosek.com/) available from [Octave](http://www.gnu.org/software/octave/).
 MOSEK is a software library able to solve large-scale optimization problems, and supports: